yds/blocklist-aggregator/README.md

 - [security/suricata](https://Suricata.io/ "High Performance Network IDS, IPS and Security Monitoring engine"): High Performance Network IDS, IPS and Security Monitoring engine
 - [ftp/curl](https://cURL.se/ "Command line tool and library for transferring data with URLs"): Command line tool and library for transferring data with URLs

+## Misc Notes

+The sample `whitelist.txt` file is downloaded from the [MalTrail][] malicious traffic detection system.
+Definitely look over the content and remove anything you do not need whitelisted.

+Before enabling the `blocklist` in the packet filter run `inv fetch` and ensure that everything you need whitelisted is indeed in the `knowngood.cidr` output file and search the generated `blocklist.cidr` file to ensure nothing you need whitelisted ends up in the `blocklist`.

 ## Linux

 To use [curl](https://cURL.se/ "Command line tool and library for transferring data with URLs")